 Genre: Literary

-Frequency: The 1st of every month
+Frequency: The 1st of each month

 Duration: ~ 60 mins